- Ph.D., Biomedical Engineering, University of Delaware, 2022

 - Excellence in Graduate Student Teaching, University of Delaware Faculty Senate, 2019

 - International Society for Magnetic Resonance in Medicine (ISMRM)

 - Society for Neuroscience (SfN)

 Dr. Delgorio's background is in biomedical engineering, with a focus on neuroimaging and magnetic resonance imaging.
-Her expertise includes applying MR imaging to analyze and measure soft tissue viscoelasticity changes in aging and disease.
+Her expertise includes applying MR imaging to analyze and measure changes in soft tissue viscoelasticity in aging and disease.